Sjafruddin Prawiranegara: Deputy Prime Minister

 Following Sjafruddin's return to Yogyakarta, he was appointed as Deputy Prime Minister for Sumatra in the Second Hatta Cabinet, and was stationed at Kutaraja.
 He was given extensive powers in this position, since the Republican government had poor communications with Sumatra and only held tenuous control.
 During the PDRI period in 1949, Sjafruddin had been approached by Acehnese leaders, who requested that the region be split off into its own province.
 By May 1949, he had officially appointed Daud Beureu'eh as military governor of Aceh.
-In a visit to Aceh on August 1949, he faced significant pressure in order to form a province, to a point where a government statement later described that "the autonomous province of Aceh was created through force majeure".
+In a visit to Aceh in August 1949, he faced significant pressure in order to form a province, to a point where a government statement later described that "the autonomous province of Aceh was created through force majeure".
 In December 1949, he released a decree which separated Aceh from North Sumatra to form its own province, but this decree was revoked by the central government under Mohammad Natsir's premiership.
 This caused significant anger amongst Acehnese leaders such as Daud Beureu'eh, and only successive visits by Sjafruddin, Assaat, Hatta, and finally Natsir himself calmed the situation.
 Additionally, Sjafruddin assured officials who had worked for the Dutch that the Republican government would not permit reprisals.